sandersn/downlevel-dts/README.md

 ### `export * from 'x'` (3.8)

-Typescript 3.8 supports the new ECMAScript-standard `export * as namespace` syntax, which is just syntactic sugar for two import/export
+TypeScript 3.8 supports the new ECMAScript-standard `export * as namespace` syntax, which is just syntactic sugar for two import/export
 statements:

 ```ts